 This project was centered around the UN’s Sustainable Development Goals that were created in 2015 to “transform our world.”
 The 16 goals outlined by the UN cover a multitude of issues that our world faces including climate change, poverty, gender equality, quality education, and justice institutions.
 Given the ability to choose any topic to focus in on, I decided to dig deeper into the issue of the justice system in the United States and certain inequalities that people face in that system.
 During my research I looked into many different issues pertaining to the justice system such as racial inequality, mass incarceration, mandatory minimums and sentencing, and protecting family units affected by the justice system.
-However, the single topic I was most interested in and personally touched by while researching and getting to know the justice system was re-entry into society for ex-convicts.
-This issue is all about helping those who have been previously incarcerated get re-integrated with society.
+However, the single topic I was most interested in while researching and getting to know the justice system was re-entry into society for ex-convicts.
+Re-entry is a largely hidden social issue in the United States and is not often discussed in the public space.
+This issue is all about enabling those who have been previously incarcerated re-integrate into society.
 Getting jobs, housing, and proper rehabilitation is key to helping those people stay out of prison and stop the all-too-familiar cycle of re-incarceration in the United States.

 During the making of this video my goal was to bring my audience to a full realization of what re-entry is, and how it is failing so many in the United States.
 I wanted to impart on my audience a sense of responsibility to reverse the discrimination and lack of care shown to ex-convicts.
 Many people who have no connection to the justice system are ambivalent to the many barriers that stop ex-convicts from fully reentering society.